Displayr/rhtmlMoonPlot/README.md

 # To do

-- Links to the surface labels on drag
+- Pass dimensions of viewer through R
 - Improve lunar surface algorithm
 - Add links to all surface labels
+- Center links to surface labels